wdrbork/allergy-alert/README.md

 3. Ensure that you have the latest version of Node.js installed
     - Run `node -v` on your device's terminal
     - If an error occurs, go [here](https://nodejs.org/en/download) to download the latest version of Node.js
-4. Install dependencies using the command `npm install`
+4. Install backend dependencies by navigating to the "server" directory and running `npm install`
-5. Change to the backend directory using `cd src/backend`
+5. Install frontend dependencies by navigating to the "client" directory and running `npm install`
-6. Start the server using the command `nodemon server index.js`
+6. After installing all dependencies, use one terminal to run `npm start` under the "server" directory and another terminal to run `npm start` under the "client" directory.
+This will start up the servers for both the frontend and the backend.
     - If you receive an error saying that nodemon cannot be loaded because running scripts is disabled on your system, you will need to change your system's execution policy
     - To do this on Windows, run Powershell as an administrator, and call the command `Get-ExecutionPolicy`.
 It should be "Restricted."
 Then, call `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`.
 This will allow you to run nodemon.
     - If you ever want to go back on this change, simply call the command `Set-ExecutionPolicy Restricted -Scope CurrentUser`